wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 #### Fine-tuning vs. prompt engineering

 You might hear people talk about fine-tuning models for specific domains.
 Let me share my perspective on this.

 Fine-tuning means taking a base model (like GPT-4) and training it on your specific data to improve it at particular tasks.
-While this sounds appealing, there are several reasons I rarely recommend it:
+While this sounds appealing, there are two reasons I rarely recommend it.

-**Why People Consider Fine-tuning:**

-- Make the model more specialized for specific tasks and domains
-- Improve performance for domain-specific language
-- Ensure consistent outputs

-**Why I Usually Avoid It:**

-1. Cost
-   - Significant computing resources required
-   - High monetary investment
-   - Ongoing maintenance costs

-2. Complexity
-   - Requires extensive training data
-   - Technical expertise needed
-   - Time-consuming process

-3. Trade-offs
-   - Lose general capabilities
-   - Limited flexibility
-   - Can be overkill for most use cases
+1. **Costs:** Fine-tuning an LLM requires significant computing resources.
+You also increase maintenance costs because you need to re-run the fine-tuning and validation steps each time the base model is updated.
+2. **Complexity:** Fine-tuning requires in-depth knowledge of LLMs that goes beyond what we discuss in this book.
+You also need to collect a lot of data to fine-tune.
+You can use synthetic data, but it's still a lot of work.

 Instead of fine-tuning, I recommend looking at alternatives like Retrieval Augmented Generation (RAG).
 Here's a practical example:

 You're building a chatbot to answer questions about your company's products.
 Instead of fine-tuning a model on your product documentation, you could:

 1. Store your documentation in a vector database
 2. Search for relevant information when a question comes in